Frog and Toad: Later releases

+Reception

-ReceptionFrog and Toad is valued by experts in children's literature for its portrayal of the value of friendship.Frog and Toad are Friends was a Caldecott Honor Book, or runner-up for the annual American Library Association (ALA) Caldecott Medal, which recognizes children's picture book illustration.
-In 2012, it was ranked number 15 among the "Top 100 Picture Books" in a survey published by School Library Journal.Frog and Toad Together was a Newbery Honor Book, which recognizes children's literature.Frog and Toad All Year won a Christopher Award in 1977 – one of five, at a time when books for young people was the only award category.
+Frog and Toad is valued by experts in children's literature for its portrayal of the value of friendship.

+Frog and Toad are Friends was a Caldecott Honor Book, or runner-up for the annual American Library Association (ALA) Caldecott Medal, which recognizes children's picture book illustration.
+In 2012, it was ranked number 15 among the "Top 100 Picture Books" in a survey published by School Library Journal.

+Frog and Toad Together was a Newbery Honor Book, which recognizes children's literature.

+Frog and Toad All Year won a Christopher Award in 1977 – one of five, at a time when books for young people was the only award category.
 The awards recognize "media that 'affirm the highest values of the human spirit' ...
 Award winners encourage audiences to see the better side of human nature and motivate artists and the general public to use their best instincts on behalf of others."

+In 2023, Frog and Toad was repopularized as part of the cottagecore trend.

 Adaptations

-In the 1980s, Churchill Films produced 18-minute and 30-minute adaptations of the first two books using clay animation.
+In the 1980s, Churchill Films produced 18-minute adaptations of the first two books using clay animation.
 Both films were directed by John Clark Matthews, credited also as theme music composer and one principal animator.
-Frog and Toad were voiced by Will Ryan and Hal Smith respectively."Frog and Toad Together (1987)".
-IMDb.
-Retrieved 2015-09-19.
-They were narrated by Lobel.
+Frog and Toad were voiced by Will Ryan and Hal Smith respectively.
+Only Frog and Toad Are Friends was narrated by Lobel.
 Frog and Toad Are Friends was released on May 23, 1985; Frog and Toad Together on September 3, 1987.
 They were distributed to the home market only (direct-to-video).

+In 1996 two of the Frog and Toad books were adapted into audio cassette tapes those being Days With Frog and Toad and Frog and Toad All Year which were both published by Abbey Home Entertainment.
+Both of the audio cassette tapes were narrated by British actor Peter Sallis.

 The Frog and Toad books inspired a Broadway musical, A Year with Frog and Toad.
 The musical was commissioned by Lobel's daughter, Adrianne Lobel, played off-Broadway, and ran briefly on Broadway in 2003.
 It was nominated for three Tony Awards.
 Prior to this, the books had inspired a non-musical play, "Frog and Toad (Forever)" written by Y York, and performed at Seattle Children's Theatre in 1998 and First Stage Milwaukee in 1999.

-An animated series based on the books is set to premiere on Apple TV+ on April 28, 2023.
+An animated series based on the books premiered on Apple TV+ on April 28, 2023.
 It stars Nat Faxon as Frog and Kevin Michael Richardson as Toad.
 It also features Ron Funches, Fortune Feimster, Yvette Nicole Brown, Margaret Cho, Cole Escola, Tom Kenny and Aparna Nancherla.
+A Christmas special was released on December 1, 2023.
+The second season was released on May 31, 2024.